bellingcat/geoclustering/README.md

 ## Output

-If at least one cluster was found, the tool outputs a folder with:
+If at least one cluster was found, the tool outputs a folder with `json`, `geojson`, `text` and a kepler.gl `html` files.
- - a `result.json` file
- - a `result.txt` file
- - a `result.geojson` file
- - a `result.html` file, containing a keplergl instance

 ### JSON

+Encodes an array of clusters, each containing an array of points.

 ```json
 [